kfx7577/AUTSE2015-K.A.M.ouflage/README.md

 # AUTSE2015-K.A.M.ouflage
-Create and develop a web application (SERLER product) to produce a dashboard using a Microsoft Excel file
+Create and develop a web application (SERLER product) to store research documents and articles on software development processes, methods and practices.